yezero/sandstorm/docs/administering/backups.md

 # Backups

-You can manually perform backups of Sandstorm data via the web interface and/or via the command line.
+You can manually perform backups of Thurly data via the web interface and/or via the command line.
 In the long run, we'd like to enable automated backups as well.

 ## To back up one individual grain